“My Horse Keeps Losing Shoes!” – Top 5 Reasons for Lost Shoes

 The Solution: This problem can be mitigated by appropriate fly control.
 One method that will give almost instant relief is to apply a suitable fly repellent to your horse’s legs at least once a day.
 It’s also nice to have a gallon refill on hand.

 The Problem: Where horses are involved, there will always be mud.
 Especially in areas with heavy rainfall, it’s inevitable that at least part of your horse’s field will end up being boggy, and this can pose a problem for horses’ feet.
 Mud can cause problems such as thrush, quarter cracks, and cracked heels.
 More to the point, it causes the horse to lose shoes more easily.

 The main reason why shoes are lost in

 The Solution: The best thing that can be done to prevent this from happening is to control the presence of mud in your horse’s life.
 When building paddocks, try to ensure that they have adequate drainage; digging drains to divert runoff around the paddock can also help to keep the ground dry.
 Leaking water troughs or buckets are also an important cause of mud.
 These should be repaired anyway to prevent the wastage of water.

 If there is no way to prevent mud from forming in the paddock, there are still steps that can be taken to improve the ground conditions.
-Charcoal, or wood chips spread onto the surface absorbs the wetness without becoming boggy and slippery.

 Alternatively, there are products that can be applied to the horse’s foot to make it more waterproof, such as this Mud Shield Powder or a more generic all-around hoof dressing like Kevin Bacon’s Hoof Dressing.